Top of the page

 Entropion is often caused by aging.
 As people get older, the skin can sag.
 The muscles that control the eyelids weaken.
 Other causes include infection or an injury to the nerves that control the muscles in the eyelids.

 Your doctor can usually diagnose entropion by examining your eyelids and your eye.
-He or she will check the health of the surface of the eye (cornea) and the lining of the eyelids.
+Your doctor will check the health of the surface of the eye (cornea) and the lining of the eyelids.

 At home, you can try artificial tears to relieve the symptoms and keep the surface of the eye moist.
 You can buy artificial tears without a prescription.